RoniFridman1/data_collection_lab_094290/README.md

 We welcome contributions from the community.
 If you're interested in enhancing the LinkedIn Post Analyzer, feel free to fork the repository, make your changes, and submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

-## License

-Distributed under the MIT License.
-See `LICENSE` for more information.

-## Acknowledgments

-- This project was made possible thanks to the extensive dataset provided by LinkedIn and the guidance of our university course instructors.
-- Special thanks to all team members who contributed to the development and success of this project.

-## Contact

-For any queries or further discussions, feel free to contact the project team through the repository's issue tracker.

-_We hope you find the LinkedIn Post Analyzer both useful and enlightening in understanding the dynamics of successful LinkedIn posts!_